berndporr/kiss-fft/README.md

 delete[] cx_out;
 ```

-### Data type for the FFT
+### Setting the data type for the FFT
 The default data type is `float` which is kept in the C macro `kiss_fft_scalar` but with a compiler-define this can be changed to (for example in CMake):
 * double: `add_definitions(-Dkiss_fft_scalar=double)` where the C macro `kiss_fft_scalar` is defined as `double`.
 * 16 bit int: `add_definitions(-DFIXED_POINT=16)` where the C macro `FIXED_POINT` is set to the number 16 which in turn then sets `kiss_fft_scalar` to `int16_t`.
 * 32 bit int: `add_definitions(-DFIXED_POINT=32)` where the C macro `FIXED_POINT` is set to the number 32 which in turn then sets `kiss_fft_scalar` to `int32_t`.

-### Installation
+### Installation / Usage
 The library is so small that you can directly include the sources in your
 project or you can pre-package it as a static library and then link it
-against your project.
-Create the static library with the help of cmake:
+into your project.
+Create the static library (with the help of cmake):
 ```
 cmake .
 make
 make install
 ```
-which is the installed in the usual places (e.g. `/usr/local/lib` and
+which is installed in the usual places (e.g. `/usr/local/lib` and
 `/usr/local/include`) and is called `libkiss-fft.a`.

 ## Android